sagitta42/TechnoKit/README.md

 https://www.musicradar.com/news/tech/sampleradar-503-free-techno-samples-218884

-## To Do List
+## Ideas

 - [ ] Record on the spot

 - [ ] Loop recorded track

-- [ ] Equalizer

-- [ ] All kinds of other effects wahwah and whatnot
+- [ ] Effets (e.g. equalizer, wahwah)

-- [ ] "Short sounds" of two types: ones that can be played at the same time, and ones that cut the previous sound (only 2 is implemented)
+- [ ] "Short sounds" of two types: ones that can be played at the same time, and ones that cut the previous sound (only type 2 is implemented)